Searching API URLs and Extracting Objects with Puppeteer and Playwright

 • Operate on the data programmatically or write it to disk

 The code examples are in Puppeteer but can be adapted to Playwright, and rely primarily on vanilla JS data structure manipulation.
+We'll go beyond basic data interception to show advanced techniques for capturing and traversing JSON data

 I'll assume you have worked with nested data structures in JavaScript and have exposure to Puppeteer or Playwright.